 Nissan was one of the first established automobile manufacturers to market with a mass-produced EV, the Nissan Leaf, a compact hatchback.
 Their second EV is the Ariya, which is a compact SUV.
 The Ariya is set to build off Nissan’s experiences with the Leaf and will feature more advanced battery technology, and more powerful electric motors.
 The Ariya will be available with both FWD and AWD drive systems.
-A 65 kW or 90kW battery will be available.
-Importantly Ariya can tow, with all versions (FWD/AWD) rated at 1,500 kg for the UK.
+A 63 kW or 87kW battery will be available.
+Importantly Ariya can tow, with all UK versions (FWD/AWD) rated at 1,500 kg.

 Key Nissan Ariya Specs

-- Maximum Charge Rate – 130 kW (DC Fast Charger)
+- Maximum DC Charge Rate – 130 kW (All versions)

 Nissan Ariya HP & Torque